Vyral/john-quinn/_posts/2020-04-28-how-to-improve-your-credit-score.md

 {% include pullquote.html %}

 **2\.
-Don’t be afraid to refinance.** If you can refinance your home and get a lower interest rate, it will show that you have paid one mortgage off and have a new one and help your credit score go down.
+Don’t be afraid to refinance.** If you can refinance your home and get a lower interest rate, it will show that you have paid off one mortgage and now have a new one, which will help your credit score go down.

 **3\.
 Make sure all your revolving credit is paid regularly.** This includes car payments, housing payments, and credit cards.
 Don’t wait until the day before the late fee is due because even that will hurt your score.
-You’ve got to pay everything on time.
+You have to pay everything on time.

 Once your credit score goes up, your interest rate will improve and it will be much easier for you to buy a home.&nbsp;